Introduction to Community Care

 1.8 Human Rights Act 1998

 In October 2000, the Human Rights Act (HRA) came into force in Northern Ireland.
-This Act seeks to protect people’s human rights by giving further effect to the European Convention on Human Rights.
+This Act seeks to protect people’s human rights by giving further effect to the European Convention on Human Rights (ECHR).
+Under Section 6 of the HRA it is unlawful for a public authority (such as a trust) to act in a way which is incompatible with a ECHR right.
 Whilst it is largely concerned with prevention, it is important to note that the courts have also interpreted the HRA as placing a positive obligation on public authorities in certain cases.

 The following articles are most likely to be of relevance to providers and users of community care services.